andrew9595/ViRac/README.md

   - User can resume the game when the game is in paused state.

 ### Riding on Different Routes
-Users will be able to ride a pre-selected bicycle or pmd by selecting different routes such as road, PCN and walkway.
+Users will be able to ride a pre-selected bicycle or PMD by selecting different routes such as road, PCN and walkway.
 Each route will present the user with different scenarios.

 	Route - Road
 	Scenario - Pedestrain Crossing, Vehicle Breakdown, Traffic light rules, Checking blind spots